miskoplisko/Encryptor-LOL/README.md

 💡 Contributing

 Contributions are welcome!
 Feel free to open issues for suggestions or create pull requests to improve the project.

 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 Check out the LICENSE file for details.
-💬 Contact

-If you have any questions, feel free to reach out by opening an issue.
-Let's make encryption fun! 😎🔐

 Made with 💖 in Rust!